arctichotpot/arctichotpot.github.io/README.md

 ## A personal guide to surfing the web 🌊

-The new default theme of vitepress is quite nice, I switched over immediately, mainly because I can't stand Docusaurus anymore, the webpack build is too slow.
+The new default theme for vitepress is very nice, and I've had enough of Docusaurus' slow packaging

  Now migrate to this first, when the time to start improving the theme